top of page

 Moab Solstice Snake

-As mentioned during the introduction to this article, the sun ascends over the adjacent cliffs, forming the arrowhead over the snake's head.
-Those cliffs are to the right of the petroglyph panel, as shown below.
+As mentioned in the introduction to this article, the sun rises over the adjacent cliffs, forming the arrowhead over the snake's head.
+These cliffs are to the right of the petroglyph panel, as shown below.

 Moab Solstice Snake